Related Party Transactions

 |Related Party Transactions||

-In addition to the transactions discussed in Note 4, the Company had the following related party transactions during the six months ended June 30, 2017 and 2016:
+In addition to the transactions discussed in Notes 7, 8 and 15, the Company had related party transactions during the years ended December 31, 2017 and 2016 as follows:

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.